CristianICS/MIFCSheet/README.md

 Application to collect in-situ forest inventories with MIFC approach.
 URL: [https://mifcsheet.unizar.es](https://mifcsheet.unizar.es/)

+The parameters collected by the application can be customized to match the user requirements.

 ## Key points

 - Promises and async/await: The use of Promises and async/await makes the code more readable and easier to follow.